-The benefits of music for a child’s development
+The benefits of music on child development and learning

 From an early age, children are exposed to singing.
 Whether they are sung to sleep by a parent or hear it in their favourite TV show, the exposure is there.
-There are many benefits of music for children Therefore, it is good to get a child into singing and playing instruments from an early age!
+There are many benefits of music for children’s development, therefore, it is good to get a child into singing and playing instruments from an early age!

 Benefits of singing for children